theleoborges/bouncer/README.md

 λ lein all-tests
 ```

-It'll run all tests against Clojure 1.3, 1.4 and 1.5 - make sure all tests pass before submitting a pull request.
+It'll run all tests against Clojure 1.3, 1.4, 1.5 and 1.6, as well as Clojurescript - make sure all tests pass before submitting a pull request.

 ## TODO